ANALYSIS

 Editorial illustration for: New York City Public Hospitals Drop Palantir Contract Amid Growing Data Privacy Concerns

-That de-identification clause has drawn sharp criticism from data privacy experts.
-Sharona Hoffman, a law professor at Case Western Reserve University, noted that de-identification is no longer the guarantee it once was, and that AI capabilities are making it easier to re-identify information.
-Ari Ezra Waldman of UC Irvine expressed concern about the contract allowing data use for purposes other than research, suggesting the government either lacked bargaining power or failed to recognize the risk during negotiations.
+Sharona Hoffman, a law professor at Case Western Reserve University, noted that AI capabilities are making it increasingly feasible to re-identify supposedly anonymized health data.
+Ari Ezra Waldman of UC Irvine expressed concern that the contract’s broad data-use clause suggested the city “either lacked bargaining power or failed to recognize the risk during negotiations.”

 Share